 A schnauzer can be a good pet for people with the time and resources to care for one.
 Schnauzers are high-energy dogs that require a lot of exercise.
 So Schnauzers require regular grooming, including a bath and haircut.
 Schnauzers can be expensive to buy and maintain, typically costing between $1,000 and $3,000.

-The average full-size schnauzer costs $1,000.
-However, miniature schnauzers cost $500, toy schnauzers cost $200, and a variety of other schnauzer breeds are available in their price range.
+The average full-size Schnauzer costs $1,000.
+However, miniature schnauzers cost $500, toy schnauzers cost $200, and various other schnauzer breeds are available in their price range.

-Behavior problems in schnauzers can include barking, chewing, destructive behavior, and separation anxiety.
+Behaviour problems in schnauzers include barking, chewing, destructive behaviour, and separation anxiety.
 These issues can cause by a high energy level, difficulty in training, and a propensity for barking and chewing.
 Schnauzers may also be prone to problems with their confidence due to their independent nature.